MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-windows-features-and-networks.md

 ##  <a name="bkmk_branchcache"></a> BranchCache
-Windows BranchCache is integrated in Configuration Manager.
+Windows BranchCache is integrated with Configuration Manager.
 You can configure the BranchCache settings on a deployment type for applications, on the deployment for a package, and for task sequences.

-When all the requirements for BranchCache are met, this feature enables clients at remote locations to obtain content from local clients that have a current cache of the content.
+When all the requirements for BranchCache are met, this feature enables clients in remote locations to obtain content from local clients that have a current cache of the content.

 For example, when the first BranchCache-enabled client computer requests content from a distribution point that is configured as a BranchCache server, the client computer downloads and caches the content.
-This content is then made available for clients on the same subnet that request this same content, and these clients also cache the content.
+This content is then made available for clients on the same subnet that request this same content.
+These clients also cache the content.
 In this manner, successive clients on the same subnet do not have to download content from the distribution point, and the content is distributed across multiple clients for future transfers.

 **To support BranchCache with Configuration Manager:**

 -   Add the **Windows BranchCache** feature to the site system server that is configured as a distribution point.

-    -   Distribution points on servers configured to support BranchCache require no additional configuration
+    -   Distribution points on servers that are configured to support BranchCache require no additional configuration.

-    -   You cannot add Windows BranchCache to a cloud-based distribution point, but cloud-based distribution points support the download of content by clients that are configured for Windows BranchCache
+    -   You cannot add Windows BranchCache to a cloud-based distribution point, but cloud-based distribution points support the download of content by clients that are configured for Windows BranchCache.

 **To enable clients to use BranchCache:**

--   The clients that can support BranchCache must be configured for BranchCache distributed mode
+-   The clients that can support BranchCache must be configured for BranchCache distributed mode.

--   The operating system setting for BITS client settings must be enabled to support BranchCache
+-   The operating system setting for BITS client settings must be enabled to support BranchCache.

-**The following client operating systems  are supported with Windows BranchCache:**
+**The following client operating systems are supported by Windows BranchCache:**

 |Operating system|Support details|
 |----------------------|---------------------|